agnesedaniele/knot-confinement-and-PH/README.md

 step 50.
 For each pair X,Y we examine 1000 PL knots.

 Finally, the Python file "github_python_functions.py" contains the main functions we used to produce the dataset described above.

+The author was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 674978).